kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/experiment/README.md

 <b>c) do while<br> </b>
 d) None of the above <br>

-5) In the given statement, what does the “sample” indicate? int *sample[50];<br>
+5) In the given statement, what does the “sample” indicate?<br> int *sample[50];<br>
 a) array of characters<br>
 <b>b) array of int pointers<br></b>
 c) function<br>
 d) None of the above<br>

-6) Which of the following is a conditional operator?
+6) Which of the following is a conditional operator?<br>
 <b>a) ? : <br></b>
 b) &&<br>
 b) *<br>